 2022 hasn’t provided respite for this rise in costs worldwide; it is no longer just a pandemic or post-pandemic issue.
 With the war in Ukraine, ongoing labor shortages, and food cost inflation as a whole, restaurant menu price increases are non-negotiable, widespread, and nonetheless wholly loathed by consumers.

 Despite the fact that there is so much evidence to validate these increases, it is still difficult for people to wrap their heads around.
 We see this disillusionment daily in our face-to-face interactions and an ongoing series of 1-star reviews across the internet.
+And while you’d be hard-pressed to find a consumer running their mouth to a grocery store clerk, restaurant customers don’t hesitate to vocalize their discontent with our prices.
 We don’t tell the world every time one of our purveyors increase their prices, and we don’t often change our menu prices to reflect these consistent increases.
-Despite our few-and-far-between price increases over the years, we are bombarded with cynicism everytime we do have to increase our prices by 20 or 50 cents.
+Despite our few-and-far-between price increases over the years, we are bombarded with cynicism when we do have to increase our prices by 50 cents or a dollar.
 “Seriously, $20 for breakfast!?”
 People simply don’t want to pay the price for high-quality breakfast food.